 The estimated loss rates are estimated based on historical observed default rates over the expected life of the debtors and are adjusted for forward-looking information that is available without undue cost or effort.
 The grouping is regularly reviewed by management to ensure that relevant information about specific debtors is updated.

-During the year ended 31st July, 2019, no impairment allowance was recognised for trade receivables based on the provision matrix.
+During the years ended 31st July, 2020 and 31st July, 2019, no impairment allowance was recognised for trade receivables based on the provision matrix.